razaibi/Wirup/README.md

 ![Image](https://raw.githubusercontent.com/razaibi/Wirup/master/projectArtwork/WirupRoutingSupport.png)

 Routing is one of the more complex behavior(s) to control with UI frameworks.
 Wirup provides a safe **hash-tag** based approach.
-Just define your routes with the templates and keep moving on.
+Just define your routes with the views and keep moving on.

 - **Consistent behavior**